hamnarizwan02/Cloud-Project/README.md

 # Overview
 This project demonstrates the deployment of a cloud-native full-stack web application using AWS infrastructure.
 It features:

-1. Frontend: HTML, CSS, JavaScript (static)
+1. Frontend: HTML, JavaScript (static)

 2. Backend: Flask (Python)